maiertech/website/src/routes/posts/route-matching-in-sveltekit/index.md

 `[...rest]` in the second route is a dynamic path segment, which uses [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) and matches any path under `/color`, no matter how deep.
-We refer to it as spread segment.
+We refer to it as a spread segment.
 The following rule clarifies, which page the router chooses to render `/color/blue`: